Pewillia/fgpa-apgf/samples/help/en-CA.md

 The map section  lists tabs that contain information about the map to be created.
 It  is the default section that is displayed.

-The map section is divided into tabs that contain information on : Extents and Levels of Detail, Map components, Basemaps, Layers, Legend.
+The map section is divided into tabs that contain information on : Extents and Levels of Detail, Map components, Basemaps, Layers and Legend.

 ## Extents and Levels of Detail